hilogames/HLSpriteKit/README.md

 ### HLGestureTarget

-A gesture target handles gestures from `UIGestureRecognizer`s.
+A gesture target handles gestures from gesture recognizers (either `UIGestureRecognizer` under iOS or `NSGestureRecognizer` under macOS).
 It can be attached to any `SKNode` using the class category `SKNode+HLGestureTarget`.

-The use pattern is this: The `SKScene` knows about its view, and so the scene is the `UIGestureRecognizerDelegate`.
+The use pattern is this: The `SKScene` knows about its view, and so the scene is the gesture recognizer delegate.
 It manages a collection of shared gesture recognizers, which it attaches to and detaches from its view as appropriate.
 When a certain gesture is recognized by a gesture recognizer, the scene figures out which node or nodes are the target of the gesture, and it forwards the gestures to those nodes using the `HLGestureTarget` interface.

-Here’s the point: The scene can effectively use `UIGestureRecognizer`s rather than the `UIResponder` interface (`touchesBegan:withEvent:` and the rest), and the gesture handling code can be encapsulated within node subclasses (rather than dumped into a bloated scene).
+Here’s the point: The scene can effectively use gesture recognizers (rather than responder interface `touchesBegan:withEvent:` or `mouseUp:`), and the gesture handling code can be encapsulated within node subclasses (rather than dumped into a bloated scene).

 ### HLLayoutManager